Registering a Child

 The Limestone and Algonquin boards both have special programs for international students in the elementary and high school grades.
 Most international students live with Kingston families during the school year.
 They also pay an annual tuition fee that includes medical coverage during their stay in Canada.

 Students with special physical, intellectual or emotional needs are fully integrated into Ontario schools.
 In some instances, they will be provided with special programs and services.
 See the special education section for more information.

-All four school boards in the Kingston area provide bus transportation to students from kindergarten to Grade 12 who live within a specified distance from the school.
+Bus transportation is available to students from Kindergarten to Grade 12 who attend Kingston-area schools.
+Eligibility is determined by a combination of Grade level, walking distance to the school and the bussing area of the school.
 In most instances, the travelling time is less than an hour.

 There is no charge to ride the school bus.
 Parents are responsible for ensuring their children arrive at the pickup point safely and on time.
 Younger children must be met by parents or a designated adult when they are delivered to their home at the end of the school day.